Charles David Keeling: Early life and early career

 Keeling was born in Scranton, Pennsylvania, to Ralph Keeling and Grace L Keeling (née Sherberne).
 His father, an investment banker, excited interests of astronomy in a 5-year-old Charles, while his mother instilled a lifelong love of music.
 He graduated with a degree in chemistry from the University of Illinois in 1948.
 Charles Keeling earned a PhD in chemistry from Northwestern University in 1953 under Malcolm Dole, a polymer chemist.
 Most of Dole's graduates were going straight into the oil industry; Keeling "had trouble seeing the future this way" and had become interested in geology, for which he had acquired most of the undergraduate coursework during his PhD.
 Keeling had applied for postdoctoral positions as a chemist almost exclusively to geology departments "west of the continental divide."
 He received an offer from Harrison Brown who had recently started a geochemistry department at California Institute of Technology.
-He was a postdoctoral fellow in geochemistry there until he joined Scripps Institution of Oceanography in 1956, and was appointed professor of oceanography there in 1968.
+He was a postdoctoral fellow in geochemistry there until he joined the Scripps Institution of Oceanography in 1956, and was appointed professor of oceanography there in 1968.

 At Caltech he developed the first instrument able to measure carbon dioxide in atmospheric samples with consistently reliable accuracy.
 Keeling camped at Big Sur where he used his new device to measure the level of carbon dioxide and found that it had risen since the 19th century.